 - Epic Flail: Saturnin's rise to newspaper fame happened when he caught a thief in one of his previous employers' house and challenged the thief to a duel with hussite flails.

-- Everybody Smokes: Common sense, as the book takes place somewhere between 1920 and 1938
+- Everybody Smokes: Common sense, as the book takes place somewhen between 1920 and the 1940s.

 - Evil Uncle: Aunt Kateřina, as a female variant.
 Her annoying, inconsiderate, money-grubbing personality is the closest thing this story has for a villain.

 - Great White Hunter: The narrator has a reputation of being a courageous hunter and tamer of animals but only because of the fanciful stories Saturnin circulates about him.
 One time he is in all earnestness asked to go help and catch a lion that had escaped from the ZOO.

 - Hurricane of Aphorisms: Aunt Kateřina would no doubt be the Trope Namer if a Czech version of TV Tropes existed.
 Saturnin also employs this way of speaking - when he wants to alert the narrator to Aunt Kateřina's presence.